Eating the Big Easy

 At the beginning of her career, Compton worked for Daniel Boloud at Daniel in New York City and her French technique is on display with her roast half chicken over rice and peas.
 The bird comes out perfectly tender from a sous vide first treatment, and retains its juiciness even as the skin crisps up from the roasting.
 Meanwhile the rice and peas, a Jamaican classic, are cooked with coconut milk, a component with elevates and ties together the entire dish.

-Her best success of Creole meets Caribbean is found in the seafood pepper pot, which features some of the Gulf of Mexico’s sweetest and freshest crustaceans, including the mandatory crawfish.
+Her best success of Creole meets Caribbean is found in the seafood pepper pot, which features some of the Gulf of Mexico’s sweetest and freshest crustaceans and the mandatory freshwater bayou crawfish.
 The broth is soothing, flavorful, and with a nice amount of heat.
 On its own, it is slurpable.
 With the seafood, it’s a rich take on a dish found in cultures ranging from Guyana to Trinidad and Tobago.

 On March 15, Compton opened her second New Orleans spot, Bywater American Bistro.
 I didn’t have time to go on this trip, but based on the food at Compère Lapin, it will be on the list upon my return visit.